Evidence-Based Chiropractic Care

 Fact

 Chiropractic care has been studied in randomized trials, systematic reviews, clinical guidelines, and large healthcare utilization studies.
-The profession has a strong and growing research foundation that continues to validate its core principles.
+The profession has a strong and growing research foundation.

 Myth